 The backlash from scientists, though, continued.
 E.g. on 16 February 2011, Cambridge University held a seminar entitled “What does the Freedom of Information Act mean for Research?”, with Baillie as the lead speaker.
 The backlash, together with fallout from the Climategate scandal, led to the Royal Society (which acts as the UK's Academy of Sciences) launching a study on openness in science.
 I talked with the person who was going to chair the study, Geoffrey Boulton.
 Boulton made it clear that he wanted more exemptions put in the FoI Act and the EIR—exemptions strong enough to often prevent information from being disclosed.
-I also talked with the president of the Royal Society, Paul Nurse.
-Nurse made it clear that he would support whatever scientists wanted.
+I also talked with the president of the Royal Society, Sir Paul Nurse.
+Nurse made it clear that he strongly advocated for what scientists wanted.

 In May 2011, US President Barack Obama visited the UK.
 On 25 May 2011, he and Prime Minister David Cameron issued a joint statement, saying inter alia, that they “emphasized the importance of data sharing and open science data policies that support climate research and modelling” (UK version, US version).
 After that, the backlash from scientists seemed to fade.
 And the report from the study by the Royal Society, which was published in 2012, unequivocally supported data openness.